As children get older, the way they interact with other people during play will change. These changes are called 'stages of play'.

 Onlooker play is a normal and a healthy part of development.

 Parallel play is when children play next to each other, but do not interact.
 This is a normal part of the learning to play process.

 This usually happens between 2 and 3 years old.

 Do not force children to play together.
 This will come with time.

 Associative play is when children play together, but have different ideas and goals.
 For example, talking to each other and playing with the same toys, but doing different things.

 This usually happens between 3 and 5 years old.

 You can encourage associative play by taking your child to a playgroup.

 Cooperative play is when children start working together towards a common goal.
-For instance, building a block tower.
+For example, building a block tower.
 This helps your child to develop social skills.